lesjames/breakpoint/README.md

 Breakpoint generates media queries at column break points so that your layout always has enough room to fit on the screen.
 Your media queries can be labeled which allows JavaScript to pair them with responsive image sources.

+**Breakpoint has been split into two projects**.
+This is the core project and contains only the Sass needed for the grid system and the jquery plugin for responsive images.
+The boilerplate framework has been moved to a seperate repo called [Breakpoint Scaffold](https://github.com/lesjames/breakpoint-scaffold) and includes this project as a Bower package.

 ***